 Total Collimation Width (defined as the total nominal beam width, N x T, for example 64 detectors x 1.25mm thick) is often not directly visible in the scanner interface.
 Manufacturer reference materials typically explain how to determine this for a particular scanner make, model and operating mode.
 Wider collimation widths can increase coverage and shorten acquisition, but can introduce cone beam artifacts which may degrade image quality.
 Imaging protocols will seek to strike a balance to preserve image quality while providing sufficient coverage to keep acquisition times short.

-Nominal Tomographic Section Thickness (T), the term preferred by the IEC, is sometimes also called the Single Collimation Width.
+Nominal Tomographic Section Thickness (T), the term preferred by the International Electrotechnical Commission (IEC), is sometimes also called the Single Collimation Width.
 It affects the spatial resolution along the subject z-axis.

 Smaller voxels are preferable to reduce partial volume effects and provide higher accuracy due to higher spatial resolution.
 The resolution/voxel size that reaches the analysis software is affected by both acquisition parameters and reconstruction parameters.